Candicedb/js-training/README.md

 ## Automated test
 We recommand to use [Travis](https://travis-ci.org) to automatise the testing phase, allow this repo and add this code in your README
 `[![Build Status](https://travis-ci.org/GITHUB_LOGIN/js-training.svg?branch=master)](https://travis-ci.org/candicedb/js-training)`
-by remplacing GITHUB_LOGIN by your github login
+by remplacing GITHUB_LOGIN by your github login.

 ## Contribute
 We greatly recommand you to add your own tests to this list